dusk-network/dusk-protocol/consensus/messages/README.md

 | $Candidate$ | [*Block*][b]          |           | Candidate block       |
 | $Signature$ | BLS Signature         | 48 bytes  | Message signature     |

-The $\mathsf{NewBlock}$ message has a variable size of 217 bytes plus the block size.
+The $\mathsf{Candidate}$ message has a variable size of 217 bytes plus the block size.

 ### Validation Message
 The $\mathsf{Validation}$ message is used by a member of a [Validation][val] committee to cast a vote on a candidate block.
 The vote is expressed by the $Header$'s $BlockHash$ field: if containing a hash, the vote is in favor of the corresponding block; if empty ($NIL$), the vote is against the candidate block of the $Round$ and $Iteration$ specified in the $Header$.